 Among the big data frameworks we have mentioned earlier, Apache Flink and Spark are popular and efficient examples.
-These two have been used heavily in machine learning applications owing to having personalize machine learning libraries called FlinkML [4] and MLib [8], respectively.
+These two have been used heavily in machine learning applications owing to having personalize machine learning libraries called FlinkML Carbone et al. (2015) and MLib Meng et al. (2016), respectively.
 Because of the in-memory nature of the computations, we can argue that MPI, Flink and Spark provide a comparable feature set for machine learning applications.
 Even though these frameworks have been positioned as enablers of large-scale machine learning, it is hard to find complex machine learning algorithms with heavy computational and communication demands implemented in these platforms.

 This paper examines three distinctively different algorithms implemented in Spark, Flink and MPI and studies their performance characteristics.
-The algorithms discussed here are Multidimensional Scaling [9], K-Means and Terabyte sort.
+The algorithms discussed here are Multidimensional Scaling Kruskal (1964), K-Means and Terabyte sort.
 We compare the two contrasting styles of programming and execution models offered by Big Data frameworks and MPI to point out the advantages and disadvantages of both approaches for parallel machine learning applications.
-Furthermore, the paper analyzes the algorithms on all three platforms and draws a clear distinction between the strengths and weaknesses of the frameworks.
+The main contribution of the paper is to analyze different algorithms on two big data frameworks and MPI to draws a clear distinction between the strengths and weaknesses of big data and HPC frameworks in the context of machine learning.